 James, the brother of Jesus, added a like-kind, urgent reminder to his readers: “Do not merely listen to the word, and so deceive yourselves.
 Do what it says” (James 1:22).

-Having had careers as a home remodeler and building inspector, I found this parable extremely easy to understand (unlike last week’s challenging parable: “A Shrewd Man of the World”).
-Carefully read both of Jesus' comparable verses.
+Having had careers as a home remodeler and building inspector, I found this parable extremely easy to understand.
+I hope you can see its message clearly.
+Carefully read both of Jesus’ comparable verses: vv.
+48–49.

 “He is like a man building a house, who dug down deep and laid the foundation on rock.
 When a flood came, the torrent struck that house but could not shake it, because it was well built.
 49But the one who hears my words and does not put them into practice is like a man who built a house on the ground without a foundation.
 The moment the torrent struck that house, it collapsed and its destruction was complete” (Luke 6:48–49).